-The tournament offers the highest prize fund of any event on the PGA Tour.
-The TPC Stadium Course at Sawgrass was constructed in 1980 specifically for the purpose of hosting this event and has been the tournament’s home since 1982.
+The tournament offers the highest prize fund of any event on the PGA Tour with the winner pocketing a cool $2.7M.
+The host course is the TPC Stadium Course at Sawgrass which was constructed in 1980.
+It was created specifically for the purpose of hosting this event and has been the tournament’s home since 1982.

 TPC Sawgrass is a Pete Dye design that requires an accurate game.
 It is a standard issue Par 72 (36-36) that can stretch 7,215 yards.
 The iconic Par 3 17th, with its dramatic island green, is one of the most recognised holes in golf.
 It is a fine line between success and failure on this hole and can often dictate the outcome of the tournament.

 In 2006 all the tees, fairways and greens were stripped and new drainage, irrigation and sub-air systems were installed.
 The result is that the firmness of the smaller than average sized greens can be controlled in any weather conditions.

 Course experience around Sawgrass is essential and recent champions required numerous appearances prior to their victories.
 Winners here tend to finish in the Top 10 for Greens in Regulation as well as featuring strongly for Total Driving.
 This permutation tells you that the course is a good test of golf that suits ball strikers.
 History also tells us that scoring on the set of four Par 5s is crucial.
 Scrambling is also a key statistics to consider this week.

 The 47th edition of The Players Championship was canceled after round one in response to the COVID-19 pandemic.
 Hideki Matsuyama held a two stroke lead after the first round having equaled the course record of -9 (63).
 Half the $15 million purse was split equally among the players who competed, giving each golfer a $52,000 share of the money